 Setting Up Spam Filters

-Everybody hates spam – but with cPanel, you can keep it from ever hitting your inbox!
+Everybody hates spam – with cPanel, you can keep it from ever hitting your inbox!

-Click on the “Apache SpamAssassin” icon in the Email section, and you’ll be taken to this screen:
+Click on the “Apache SpamAssassin” icon in the Email section:

 From here, you’ve got a few options: